If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 You’ll want your installer to commit to securing all the necessary building and electrical permits in advance, arranging inspections, and correcting any problems the inspectors find.
 These commitments need to be spelled out clearly in the contract you sign with the installer.

 You can try to do all the permit and inspection work yourself, but having someone who has already navigated the perilous waters of permits and regulations will get you to your destination faster.
-Also, don’t pay your installer the full amount until your system has passed all its inspections and has proved to you that it works as intended; I’ve heard of cases where the system was installed and could not legally be turned on for months because of a failed electrical inspection that the installer took his time correcting.
+(Also, you can’t sign off on the work!)
+Don’t pay your installer the full amount until your system has passed all its inspections and has proved to you that it works as intended; I’ve heard of cases where the system was installed and could not legally be turned on for months because of a failed electrical inspection that the installer took his time correcting.

 If you do decide to go it alone, make sure you patronize either a reputable online solar power supplier, or that you hire an experienced solar electricity for homes retailer/installer in your area, at least to help you size and design your system.
 One advantage of a local solar energy provider is they can do a site assessment for you.
 Another is that they are more familiar with the solar profile of your area and can provide a more accurate estimate of your generating capacity.